-The structure of the paper is as follows: In Section \ref{sec:02} we present notation and basic definitions on generalized convexity.
+The structure of the paper is as follows: In Section \ref{sec:02}, we recall basic definitions about generalized convexity.
 In Section \ref{sec:03}, we present the motivation for introducing (strong) star quasiconvex functions, four different characterizations for this class of functions as well as interesting properties for developing first-order type algorithms.
 In Section \ref{sec:04}, we present the linear convergence of the gradient method as well as for its heavy ball and Nesterov acce\-le\-ra\-tions.
-In Section \ref{sec:05}, we ensures linear convergence for PPA on star-shaped sets.
+In Section \ref{sec:05}, we ensure linear convergence for the PPA on star-shaped sets.
 Conclusions and future research directions are described in Section \ref{sec:06}.